 This means that you need to return your text book at the end of your program (in order to get a certificate of completion).

-We have a mix of students from around the world including France, India, Brazil, Japan, China, Nepal and the Philippines * Nationalities may not be reflected in your actual class of enrolment.
+We have a mix of students from around the world including France, India, Brazil, Japan, China, Nepal, South Korea and the Philippines * Nationalities may not be reflected in your actual class of enrolment.

 Yes, international students will be given a student network account which gives access to the internet and email facilities while at the USC campus.

 The cost is included in the program fees.

 The USC Sunshine Coast campus has a number of cafes, food outlets and a brasserie which sell a large selection of delicious food, snacks and drinks.
 The cafes are conveniently located near the classrooms.

 The USC SouthBank campus is in close proximity to a wide choice of eateries, offering culturally diverse and inexpensive food.

 Additionally, ELP students on both campuses have access to student common areas with microwaves.